scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 that I'm down to 4 bottles left and then I'll have to switch back over to powder unless my shipment arrives soon.

+### Day 237

+Soylent for lunch and then a valentines day trivia night had me eating pub food while playing trivia.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/